 4. Pizza Knife

 A pizza knife is a sharp, non-serrated blade designed specifically for cutting pizza.
-Unlike a pizza cutter, which rolls through the dough, the pizza knife requires a back-and-forth cutting motion to slice through the pizza.
+Unlike a pizza cutter, which rolls through the dough, a pizza knife requires a back-and-forth motion to cut through the pizza, offering a more controlled slicing experience.

-- Clean, Precise Slicing: The sharp edge of a pizza knife allows for precise and clean cuts, even through chewy crusts or thick layers of cheese and toppings.
+- Clean, Precise Slicing: The sharp edge of a pizza knife ensures precise, clean cuts, effortlessly slicing through chewy crusts, thick layers of cheese, and generous toppings.
 It’s excellent for cutting a 12-inch pizza into even portions, especially if you’re looking for thin slices.

 - Good for Thick Crusts: Pizza knives are often favored for their ability to cut through pizzas with thicker crusts or more toppings, as the sharpness of the knife can easily slice through without compressing the dough.